Swirrl/tripod/README.md

 ## Quick start, for using in a rails app.

-Note: Tripod doesn't supply a database.
-You need to install one.
-I recommend [Fuseki](http://jena.apache.org/documentation/serving_data/index.html), which runs on port 3030 by default.

-1. Install the gem:

-        gem install tripod

-2. Add it to your Gemfile
+1. Add it to your Gemfile and bundle

         gem tripod

+        $ bundle

-3. Configure it (in application.rb, or development.rb/production.rb/test.rb)
+2. Configure it (in application.rb, or development.rb/production.rb/test.rb)

         # (values shown are the defaults)
         Tripod.configure do |config|